ghenriquec/Financing-calculator/README.md

 ## About

-💚 In this project, based on the name, age and height of the user, the body mass index is calculated and the weight range is assessed.
+💚 Project designed to help with car financing calculations, based on the down payment, user's salary, total vehicle value, installments and interest charged on the installments.

 ---